fmtr/haco/README.md

 HACO: The haco daemon has started.
 Hostname: tasmota-test, MAC: 04:74:77:9B:CB:CC.
 Listening for configuration...
 ```

+#### Older Tasmota Versions

+With older Tasmota versions, download the [`haco.tapp` file](https://link.frontmatter.ai/haco/tapp) on a desktop
+computer,
+upload it to your device and restart manually.

 ### Home Assistant

 You can now install the Home Assistant Add-On:

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://link.frontmatter.ai/haco/add-on)

-Once the Add-On is installed, click into its Configuration tab, you'll see a setting called `assignments`:
+Once the Add-On is installed, click into its Configuration tab and you'll see a setting called `assignments`:

 ```yaml
 - config: null